-User stories fail when they’re too big to ship in a sprint, or too vague for QA to write a test against.
-These prompts enforce atomic shape, testable acceptance criteria, and explicit handling for edge and negative paths.
-For an end-to-end walkthrough from feature idea to backlog, see Write User Stories With AI.
+User stories fail for two reasons: they’re too big to ship in one sprint, or too vague for QA to write a test against.
+The prompts below force atomic shape, testable Given/When/Then acceptance criteria (AC), and explicit coverage of edge and negative paths — the parts most AI drafts skip.
+Paste a feature, a bug, or an interview transcript and get backlog-ready tickets.

 Best for

-- Agile teams (Scrum / Kanban)
+- Agile teams (Scrum / Kanban) doing sprint planning and grooming

-- Vendor / contractor handoff
+- Vendor / contractor handoff where ambiguity costs money

-- PRD → backlog conversion
+- Converting a PRD into a backlog

 1. Story from a feature

-Feature: {description}.
+Feature: [description].
 Decompose into atomic user stories.
 Each must:

-- Use "As a {role}, I want {action}, so that {benefit}" format
+- Use "As a [role], I want [action], so that [benefit]" format

-- Be shippable in ≤3 days by one engineer
+- Be shippable in <=3 days by one engineer

 - Have 3-5 acceptance criteria in Given/When/Then format